-Despite this, there are times when it may be best for your healthcare provider to review your symptoms and how they affect you.
+Despite this, there are times when you have changes in IBS symptoms and it may be best for your healthcare provider to review your symptoms and how they affect you.
 Here are suggestions for when to seek additional guidance from a medical professional.

 Developments of Concern